tomassedovic/quicksilver-roguelike/README.md

 *ugh*

-Depending on your system's DPI settings, the text may look okay or weirdly pixelated like above.
+Depending on your system's DPI settings, the text may either look fine or be the pixelated mess we see in the picture above.

 ### Font rendering artefacts

-If you see the artefacts (bear in mind that even if you don't, your users might), they're caused by a combination two things:
+If you see the artefacts (bear in mind that even if you don't, your users might so we should handle this), they're caused by a combination of two things:

 1. Window scaling due to DPI
 2. Quicksilver's default image scaling strategy (pixelate)